Thursday, April 28, 2011

 Why Donald Trump Would Get an F (in my class)

-As you may know, one of the courses I teach at NYU is Research Process & Methodology for students in the M.S. program in Public Relations and Corporate Communication.
+One of the courses I teach at NYU is Research Process & Methodology for students in the M.S. program in Public Relations and Corporate Communication.
 An objective is to help them prepare a comprehensive proposal for their thesis projects.
 After they complete their degree, a few may go further into the research realm.
-But I'm quite satisfied if they leave having the tools and confidence to be good purchasers and evaluators of research.
+But I'm satisfied if they leave with the tools and confidence to be competent purchasers and evaluators of research.

-Of course, I couldn't fire Mr. Trump if he were in my class.
-Strictly on the basis of his research performance and expertise, however, he'd get an F.
+Of course, I couldn't have fired Mr. Trump if he were in my class.
+However, based on his performance and disregard for the research process and ethics, he would have received an F.

 With his F, though, he's still one clever guy.
-As the citizenship issue dies down (but kept alive at some level, I'm sure), Trump is ramping up the next crusade - the president's grades and whether he truly earned his way in to Columbia and Harvard.
-By finding new platforms to question the credibility and legitimacy of the president, he remains in the spotlight - whether it's for political gain or for TV ratings.
-Clearly, if there was a class on self-promotion he'd get an A.
+As the citizenship issue dies down (but kept alive at some level, I'm sure), Trump is ramping up the next crusade - the president's grades and whether he truly earned his way into Columbia and Harvard.
+By finding new platforms to question the credibility and legitimacy of the president, he remains in the spotlight - whether it's for political gain or TV ratings.
+If there were a class on self-promotion, he'd get an A.

 Between blog posts, you can follow me @pauloestreicher.